 - Percent Eligible For Free Lunch Largest percent of students eligible for free lunch (Top 5%)

-- Quitman Community School's student population of 620 students has grown by 9% over five school years.
+- Quitman Community School's student population of 576 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-8|